yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 To start we gotta stabilize try blocks.
-This is already in progress so there's not much to add on this point other than bikeshedding which keyword, `raise`, `fail`, `throw`, or `yeet`  should be used to return errors within the try block.
+This is already in progress so there's not much to add on this point other than bikeshedding which keyword, `raise`, `pass`, `fail`, `throw`, or `yeet`  should be used to return errors within the try block.
 And I dont want to get into that, it is not the point of this post.

 However, once we have try blocks I imagine I'm not going to love having to put a try block and indent level around the full body of every function that